Low-depth Hamiltonian Simulation by Adaptive Product Formula

-Considering a Hamiltonian $H=\sum_{j=1}^{L} a_j P_j$ decomposed as a sum of tensor products of Pauli operators $P_j$ with real coefficients $a_j$.
+Consider a Hamiltonian $H=\sum_{j=1}^{L} a_j P_j$ decomposed as a sum of tensor products of Pauli operators $P_j$ with real coefficients $a_j$.
 The key idea of the product formula (PF) methods is to approximate the time evolution operator $e^{-iH\delta t}$ via a sequence of operators selected from $\{e^{-iP_j \delta t'}\}$, such as the first-order Suzuki-Trotter formula $e^{-iH\delta t} \approx \prod_{j=1}^{L}e^{-ia_jP_j \delta t}+\mc{O}(\delta t^2)$.
-More advanced approximation methods include higher order Suzuki-Trotter formula~\cite{suzuki1991general}, randomization of the operator order~\cite{childs2019faster}, and qDRIFT via importance sampling~\cite{PhysRevLett.123.070503}.
-Since product formula methods approximate the time evolution operator (quantum channel), which works for arbitrary input states, they may necessitates unnecessary large number of gates when we only evolve a specific quantum state in practice.
-Various recent numerical studies showed that product formula with fixed input states only needs a much shorter circuit~\cite{heyl2019quantum,chen2020quantum}.
+More advanced approximation methods include higher-order Suzuki-Trotter formula~\cite{suzuki1991general}, randomization of the operator order~\cite{childs2019faster}, and qDRIFT via importance sampling~\cite{PhysRevLett.123.070503}.
+Since product formula methods approximate the time evolution operator (quantum channel), which works for arbitrary input states, they may require an unnecessarily large number of gates when we only evolve a specific quantum state in practice.
+Recent numerical and theoretical studies showed that product formula with fixed or random input states only needs a much shallower circuit~\cite{heyl2019quantum,chen2020quantum,zhao2021hamiltonian}.
 On the one hand, this indicates even stronger practicality of the product formula methods for fixed input states.
-On the other hand, since existing product formula methods does not exploit the input state information, whether we can further exploit such information to reduce the implementation complexity deserves further studies.
-As near-term quantum hardware has limited gate fidelity \cite{preskill2018quantum,gu2017microwave,kjaergaard2019superconducting,arute2019quantum,krantz2019quantum,kandala2017hardware,kandala2019error}, our method can thus allow Hamiltonian simulation with a shorter circuit and hence a higher calculation accuracy.
+On the other hand, since existing product formula methods do not exploit the input state information, whether we can further exploit such information to reduce the implementation complexity deserves further study.
+As near-term quantum hardware has limited gate fidelity \cite{preskill2018quantum,gu2017microwave,kjaergaard2019superconducting,arute2019quantum,krantz2019quantum,kandala2017hardware,kandala2019error,bharti2021noisy}, it is crucial to design Hamiltonian simulation algorithms with lower circuit depth and hence higher calculation accuracy.